The Beach Ambassador Project is managed by the Waiheke Resources Trust and funded by the Waiheke Local Board.

-The idea behind the beach ambassadors is to encourage sustainable behaviour and support the public to take personal responsibility in public places by preventing littering, encouraging pack-in, pack out concept to reduce overflowing bins and recycling.
-Our Beach Ambassadors are stationed at Waiheke’s most popular beaches Oneroa, Little Oneroa & Palm Beach.
+The idea behind beach ambassadors is to encourage sustainable behaviour and support the public to take personal responsibility in public places by preventing littering and encouraging the "pack-in, pack out" concept to reduce overflowing bins and recycling.
+Our Beach Ambassadors are stationed at Waiheke’s most popular beaches: Oneroa and Little Oneroa.

 The ambassadors carry kits containing information on Waiheke including local walkways & attractions, tides times and local newspapers.
 They monitor the public rest rooms and can phone through to council should they need attending to.
-And they have BBQ cleaning kits available for public use to ensure that these areas are good to go for the next user.
+They also have BBQ cleaning kits available for public use to ensure that these areas are good to go for the next user.

 Our Ambassadors are here to help.
-They are locals so are able to share stories, local knowledge and a genuine pride and love for our community with the public they engage with.
+They are locals who are able to share stories, local knowledge and a genuine pride and love for our community with the public they engage with.

-The Ambassadors will run 7 days a week from the 4th January till the 8th February and will be on the beach from 12pm – 7pm midweek & 1pm to 8pm weekends and public holidays.
+The programme will run from the 4th January till the 7th February and will be on the beach every day, weather permitting.